hyeyeon2371/android-kotlin-mvvm/README.md

-# Sample project using Kotlin, ACC, MVVM-Pattern, Databinding, Retrofit2, Koin, Coroutine
+# Android Kotlin MVVM
+This is a demo application for Kotlin, ACC, MVVM-Pattern, etc.
 ## Libraries
 - Kotlin
 - ACC(ViewModel, LiveData, Room)